 Teagasc applies different retention periods for different categories of your personal data.
 The personal data supplied by you will be retained according to Teagasc Data Retention policies.
 Your personal data will only be processed for purposes other than compliance with the Learner Handbook where such processing is necessary for lawful reasons under data protection legislation or in circumstances where Teagasc is compelled to do so by law.
-Teagasc may share personal data requested by the Department of Employment Affairs and Social Protection (DEASP).
-Under regulations which were introduced in 1991, third level institutions are obliged to supply the Department with details of learners registered for full-time daytime education.
+Teagasc may share personal data requested by the Department of Social Protection.
+Under current regulations, third level institutions are obliged to supply the Department with details of learners registered for full-time daytime education.